ArkaprabhaGhatak/Keats/README.md

 Keats
 =====

-Keats is a Scala port of the Picard library of the Broad Institute of Harvard and MIT.
+Keats is a Scala port of the Picard library of the Broad Institute of Harvard and MIT. http://picard.sourceforge.net/

-The goal is to use the advanced language features of Scala to make the library easier to understand / use and more scalabe.
+The goal is to use the advanced language features of Scala to make the library easier to understand / use and more scalabe for use in Genomics research.

 See Coursera Functional Programming Principles in Scala for the advanced Scala features. https://www.coursera.org/course/progfun

 And of course Akka http://akka.io/

 I already ported the core genomic data representation classes : VariantContext, Allele(Context) and Genotype(Context).